fiadliel/prometheus_client_scala/doc/src/Guide.md

 ```

 We will obviously get a compilation error if we try to provide an incorrect
-number of values when using this collector:
+number of values when using this counter:

 ```tut:fail
 lotsOfLabels.labelValues("1val", "2val").inc()